awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 To perform this behavior, the keyring attempts to retrieve a plaintext data key from the input list of [encrypted data keys](#structures.md#encrypted-data-key).

-If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#structures.md#encrypted-data-key) and the [decryption materials](#structures.md#decryption-materials) still do not include a plaintext data key, it SHOULD set one resulting plaintext data key on the [decryption materials](#structures.md#decryption-materials).
+If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#structures.md#encrypted-data-key), it SHOULD provide the resulting plaintext data key in the [data key materials](#structures.md#data-key-materials).

-If the keyring is unable to get any plaintext data key using the input [encrypted data keys](#structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](#structures.md#decryption-materials).
+If the keyring is unable to get any plaintext data key using the input [encrypted data keys](#structures.md#encrypted-data-key) the keyring MUST NOT produce output.

-If OnDecrypt updates the [decryption materials](#data-structure.md#decryption-materials) with a plaintext data key, the [keyring trace](#structures.md#keyring-trace) returned by OnDecrypt MUST include one trace associated with this keyring that has the [DECRYPTED DATA KEY](#structures.md#encrypted-data-key) flag.
+If OnDecrypt produces a plaintext data key, the [keyring trace](#structures.md#keyring-trace) returned by OnDecrypt MUST include one trace associated with this keyring that has the [DECRYPTED DATA KEY](#structures.md#encrypted-data-key) flag.
 Note that this trace MAY include more than one flag, for example the [VERIFIED ENCRYPTION CONTEXT flag](#structures.md#verified-encryption-context).